stla/matrixsampling/cran-comments.md

 ## Release summary

-There is just a minor difference as compared to the previous version.
+This is just a minor difference as compared to the previous version.

 ## Test environments